DORA vs PIPEDA

 What It Is

 DORA, formally Regulation (EU) 2022/2554, is an EU-wide regulation enhancing digital operational resilience for the financial sector against ICT disruptions like cyberattacks and third-party failures.
-Applicable from January 17, 2025, it covers 20 financial entity types and critical ICT providers, using a risk-based, proportional approach.
+Applicable since January 17, 2025, it covers 20 financial entity types and critical ICT providers, using a risk-based, proportional approach.

 Key Components